WWF/AJPW/NJPW Wrestling Summit: Aftermath

 The April 30, 1990 show was the only time that the WWF, NJPW, and AJPW collaborated on a show, with neither AJPW nor NJPW working directly with the WWF after this, and AJPW/NJPW were rivals in Japan for years afterwards, not working together again until 2000.
 Shortly after the Wrestling Summit, Super World of Sports (SWS) was formed, featuring wrestlers who previously worked for NJPW or AJPW.
 In October 1990 SWS and the WWF began collaborating, sending WWF wrestlers to Japan for SWS shows and SWS wrestlers working select WWF shows, such as Genichiro Tenryu and Kōji Kitao working the WWF's WrestleMania VII show.

 Instead of working with the WWF, NJPW opted to partner with US-based World Championship Wrestling (WCW) for a talent exchange as well as joint shows including WCW/New Japan Supershow I, II and III as well as Collision in Korea.

 The storyline feud between Warrior and Dibiase extended to the fourth The Main Event prime time special, where Warrior once again successfully defended the championship against Ted DiBiase.
 Genichiro Tenryu's feud with Randy Savage carried through the SWS shows in 1991, with Tenryu defeating Savage at the 1991 WrestleDream in Kobe Japan.
 After the feud ended Tenryu and Savage teamed up to defeat Power and Glory (Hercules and Paul Roma).

 Select matches from the show were later released commercially on VHS or DVD by the WWF.
 The Bret Hart vs. Tiger Mask was part of the Bret Hitman Hart: The Dungeon Collection DVD.
-The Ultimate Warrior vs. Ted Dibiase was included on both the World Tour VHS and the Ultimate Warrior: The Ultimate Collection DVD.
+Ultimate Warrior vs. Ted Dibiase was included on both the World Tour VHS and the Ultimate Warrior: the Ultimate Collection DVD.
 The main event of Hulk Hogan and Stan Hansen was released on the Hulkamania 6 VHS release.
 The WWE Network only has highlights from two of the matches, the semi-main event with Demolition vs the Giants, and the main event between Hogan and Hansen.
 WWE announcers Josh Mathews and Matt Striker provided English language commentary for the clips.